Yukiko Okada: Legacy

-Her fans were shocked and shattered by her untimely death.
+Fans who expected her to be Seiko Matsuda's successor were shocked and shattered by her untimely death.
 It resulted in many copycat suicides in Japan, soon christened with the neologism "Yukiko Syndrome" or "Yukko Syndrome."
 By April 26, 1986, 23 out of 36 youth suicides since Okada died were committed by also jumping off a building.

 In turn, it has been suggested that Okada may have had in mind idol Yasuko Endō, who also committed suicide by falling from a rooftop ten days earlier.

 A ninth single, scheduled for release on May 14, 1986, was postponed on fears of more suicides.
 The single, "花のイマージュ" (Hana no Image), was eventually released in March 1999 included in "Memorial Album".

 Mariya Takeuchi covered three of the songs she wrote for Okada on her fortieth anniversary album Turntable.
 A compilation album of all eleven songs Takeuchi wrote for Okada, Yukiko Okada Mariya's Songbook, was released in 2019, and debuted at no. 13 on the Oricon Weekly Album Chart on October 28, 2019.

 In the July 30, 2017 edition of the Chunichi Sport, it was mentioned that on July 29, 2017, a fan meeting was held at the 9th floor of the Tokai Radio Headquarters in Nagoya to celebrate what would have been the 50th birthday of Yukiko Okada in August 2017.
 Entitled "Sing again!
 Yukko!", this was organized by 'Dotore Yamaguchi's Dokidoki Radio', '84/ Dr. Sato Yamaguchi in cooperation with Tokai Radio Magazine House, Pony Canyon, and Sun Music.
 It was a time to remember the life of Yukiko Okada through pictures presentation and songs and displayed other memorabilia.